 Cut the fillo pastry in lengths of approx 6 cm.
 Place a spoonful on each stripe of pastry and roll it up until you run out of pastry.

 Preheat the oven on 180 oC.
 Make sure you brush the little parcels with a bit of olive oil.
 Place your tray in the oven for 35-40 minutes or until golden.

-Tiropitakia are best enjoyed warm and with company.
+You will enjoy tiropitakia best when they are warm and with good company.
 Many thanks to chilli & mint for the inspiration!